 Part of Earth That is Not Hit by The Sun Not rated yet

 The shape of the Earth is Oblate Spheroid.
 There is a spot in the northern hemisphere that is not hit by the sun.
 This is because of the tilt of the Earth. …

 How useful are those complicated weather maps?
-Here's an introduction to the forecast map weather professionals look at to prepare your local weather forecast.
+Here's an introduction to the forecast map that weather professionals use to prepare your local weather forecast.